YankeeChen/devicedescriptiongenerator/README.md

 `-irreflexiveObjectPropertySelectionProbability <PROBABILITY>`
 is optional and states the probabilty of selecting irreflexive characteristic of an object property for negative object property assertion generation; 0.8 by default.

-What RDDG will do is:
+What RODG will do is:
 1. Load ontology.
 2. Process ontology (that includes Process Entities, Process Axioms and Infer New Knowledge).
 3. Generate object descriptions.